Tracial states on groupoid $C^*$-algebras and essential freeness: Preliminaries

-A \textit{locally compact Hausdorff groupoid} is a groupoid $\G$ endowed with a locally compact and Hausdorff topology for which composition, inversion, source and range maps are continuous with respect to the induced topologies.
+A \textit{locally compact Hausdorff groupoid} is a groupoid $\G$ endowed with a locally compact and Hausdorff topology for which the composition, inversion, source and range maps are continuous with respect to the induced topologies.

-We say that a locally compact Hausdorff groupoid $\G$ is \textit{\'{e}tale} if the range (and hence the source) map is a local homeomorphism, \emph{i.e.}, for any $\gamma \in \G$ there exists a neighbourhood $U$ of $\gamma$ such that $\r(U)$ is open and $\r|_U$ is a homeomorphism.
+We say that a locally compact Hausdorff groupoid $\G$ is \textit{\'{e}tale} if the range (and hence the source) map is a local homeomorphism, \emph{i.e.}, for any $\gamma \in \G$ there exists an open neighbourhood $U$ of $\gamma$ such that $\r(U)$ is open and $\r|_U$ is a homeomorphism.
 In this case, the fibers $\G_x$ and $\G^x$ with the induced topologies are discrete for each $x\in \Gz$, and $\Gz$ is clopen in $\G$.

-For a locally compact Hausdorff groupoid $\G$, a subset $A \subseteq \G$ is called a \textit{bisection} if the restrictions of $\s, \r$ to $A$ are homeomorphisms onto their respective images.

-It follows from definition that for a locally compact Hausdorff and \'{e}tale groupoid $\G$, all open bisections form a basis for the topology of $\G$.
-As a direct consequence, we obtain that for such a groupoid $\G$, any function $f \in C_c(\G)$ can be written as a linear combination of continuous functions whose supports are contained in pre-compact open bisections.
+A subset $A$ in an \'{e}tale groupoid $\G$ is called a \textit{bisection} if the restrictions of $\s, \r$ to $A$ are homeomorphisms onto their respective images.
+It follows from definitions that all open bisections form a basis for the topology of $\G$.
+As a direct consequence, any function $f \in C_c(\G)$ can be written as a linear combination of continuous functions whose supports are contained in pre-compact open bisections.

-We record the following known result (see, \emph{e.g.}, \cite[Lemma 8.4.11]{MR4321941}).
-For convenience to readers, here we also provide a proof.